nclarius/shell-scripts/window-opening/README.md

 A collection of small shell scripts and instructions targeting window opening.

-For more information please see the READMEs in the individual folders.
+For more information, please see the readmes in the individual folders.